-"Hail, favored one.
+"Hail, favored ones!
 Rejoice, you have received grace."

-What kind of blessing, what kind of grace, will we give today, tomorrow?
+What kind of blessing, what kind of grace, will we announce today?
+What kind of blessing will we speak tomorrow?
 It is what our children need.
+It is what our friends need.
 It is what our parents need.